 Household irritants and eczema

 Eczema can be triggered by many things in the environment and people with eczema usually have a number of different triggers.
-This page provides information and advice about avoiding, or reducing exposure to, the most common irritants that you might come across in the home.
+This factsheet provides information and advice about avoiding, or reducing exposure to, the most common irritants that you might come across in the home.
 It’s important to be aware that many household irritants, including house dust mites and pollen, are impossible to eradicate or avoid completely.
 This means that managing your triggers isn’t a substitute for eczema treatments.

 House dust mites